marielle-lopez/e-shop/README.md

 ### Low Priority

+- Format and re-structure 'Resources' section of `README.md` file
 - Change icons in navbar to be filled icons when link is active
 - Create an administrator portal to perform CRUD tasks on Firestore database